InvisibleRain/Tetris-in-Excel/README.md

 You can navigate through the code using Project Explorer in the top left corner

+Alternatively, you can view the source code in the /src directory of the repo.
+You can even try to build it by hand, but keep in mind that such elements as buttons and some important sheet settings are not present there.

 #### Gameplay
 ![Gameplay gif](https://i.imgur.com/Lw8sgCq.gifg "It works!")